Salvation in Christianity: Ransom from Satan

 The ransom theory of atonement says that Christ liberated humanity from slavery to sin and Satan, and thus death, by giving his own life as a ransom sacrifice to Satan, swapping the life of the perfect (Jesus), for the lives of the imperfect (other humans).
 It entails the idea that God deceived the devil, and that Satan, or death, had "legitimate rights" over sinful souls in the afterlife, due to the fall of man and inherited sin.
-During the first millennium CE, the ransom theory of atonement was the dominant metaphor for atonement, both in eastern and western Christianity, until it was replaced in the west by Anselm's satisfaction theory of atonement.
+During the first millennium AD, the ransom theory of atonement was the dominant metaphor for atonement, both in eastern and western Christianity, until it was replaced in the west by Anselm's satisfaction theory of atonement.

-In one version of the idea of deception, Satan attempted to take Jesus' soul after he had died, but in doing so over-extended his authority, as Jesus had never sinned.
+In one version of the idea of deception, Satan attempted to take Jesus's soul after he had died, but in doing so over-extended his authority, as Jesus had never sinned.
 As a consequence, Satan lost his authority completely, and all humanity gained freedom.
-In another version, God entered into a deal with Satan, offering to trade Jesus' soul in exchange for the souls of all people, but after the trade, God raised Jesus from the dead and left Satan with nothing.
-Other versions held that Jesus' divinity was masked by his human form, so Satan tried to take Jesus' soul without realizing that his divinity would destroy Satan's power.
+In another version, God entered into a deal with Satan, offering to trade Jesus's soul in exchange for the souls of all people, but after the trade, God raised Jesus from the dead and left Satan with nothing.
+Other versions held that Jesus's divinity was masked by his human form, so Satan tried to take Jesus's soul without realizing that his divinity would destroy Satan's power.
 Another idea is that Jesus came to teach how not to sin and Satan, in anger with this, tried to take his soul.

 The ransom theory was first clearly enunciated by Irenaeus (c.
 130), who was an outspoken critic of Gnosticism, but borrowed ideas from their dualistic worldview.
 In this worldview, mankind is under the power of the Demiurge, a lesser god who created the world.
 Yet, humans have a spark of the true divine nature within them, which can be liberated by gnosis (knowledge) of this divine spark.
 This knowledge is revealed by the Logos, "the very mind of the supreme God," who entered the world in the person of Jesus.
 Nevertheless, the Logos could not simply undo the power of the Demiurge, and had to hide his real identity, appearing in a physical form, thereby misleading the Demiurge, and liberating mankind.
 In Irenaeus' writings, the Demiurge is replaced by the devil.

 Origen (184–253) introduced the idea that the devil held legitimate rights over humans, who were bought free by the blood of Christ.
 He also introduced the notion that the Devil was deceived in thinking that he could master the human soul.

 Gustaf Aulén reinterpreted the ransom theory in his study Christus Victor (1931), calling it the Christus Victor doctrine, arguing that Christ's death was not a payment to the Devil, but defeated the powers of evil, particularly Satan, which had held mankind in their dominion.
 According to Pugh, "Ever since [Aulén's] time, we call these patristic ideas the Christus Victor way of seeing the cross."